inasfarras/uncertainty-gated-rag/my-notes/explanations/metrics.md

     3. A **cosine similarity** check is performed between the sentence embedding and the cited context's embedding.
     4. The final score is the ratio of supported sentences to the total number of sentences.
     \[ \text{Overlap} = \frac{\text{Number of Supported Sentences}}{\text{Total Number of Sentences}} \]
+-   **Interpretation**: A high overlap (e.g., 1.0) indicates that the answer's claims are strongly supported by the retrieved context.
+This can be high even if Exact Match (EM) or F1 Score is low, because overlap focuses on contextual grounding rather than lexical identity to the gold answer.

 ### Faithfulness (`final_f`)
 -   **What it Measures**: The factual accuracy of the answer **based on the provided context**.